 - Try it out for yourself!
 Next time there’s an important news story locally or globally go to the # Discover section add the name of the location or event and check out the latest tweets as it is being reported.

-- The Interactions tab offers a simple way to see how others on Twitter are interacting with you.
+- The Notifications tab offers a simple way to see how others on Twitter are interacting with you.

-- Just click on Interactions on the Connect page (@ Connect) and you see all tweets directed to you (@replies and mentions), new followers. your Tweets that have been favorited by other users and any twitter lists you’ve been added to.
+- Just click on Notifications in the top left navigation bar via the web or on the Twitter app on your mobile device. and you see all tweets directed to you (@replies and mentions), new followers. your Tweets that have been favorited by other users and any twitter lists you’ve been added to.

-- Click on the Mentions tab on the Connect page if you only want to see your @replies and mentions.
+- Click on the Mentions tab on the Notifications page if you only want to see your @replies and mentions.

 Public vs Protected Accounts